OpenThermochronology/eUage/README.md

 The Radiation Damage Accumulation & Annealing Model (RDAAM) in the mineral apatite is published in [Flowers et al. (2009)](https://doi.org/10.1016/j.gca.2009.01.015).
 The ZRDAAM is the radiation damage model for zircon published in [Guenthner et al. (2013)](https://doi.org/10.2475/03.2013.01).

 The wrapper pulls in one input file with required sample data, and another with the desired thermal history.
 Written only for apatite and zircon.
-It runs in a loop across a range of effective uranium (eU=U+0.238*Th) values, having the same U/Th/Sm (ppm) proportions as the sample and provides output of the predicted date-eU values from the damage models.
-Minerals are modeled using spherical geometry and output either 'raw' or alpha-ejection corrected ages (Ft-corrected).
+It runs in a loop across a range of effective uranium (eU=U+0.238*Th) values, having the same U/Th/Sm proportions as the sample and provides output of the predicted date-eU relationship across the range of eU from the damage models.
+Minerals are modeled using spherical geometry and output 'raw' uncorrected ages and alpha-ejection corrected ages.
 Zoning can't be modeled.

 ## Input Files